 These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
 They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage conservative causes.
 Some sources in this category may be untrustworthy.
 See all Right Bias sources.

 - Overall, we rate Kansas Policy Institute Right biased based on story selection and policy issues that favor the right.
-We rate them Mixed for factual reporting based on use of other Mixed factual sources, connections to known groups that do not recognize the consensus of science on climate change and those that promote propaganda.
+We rate them Mixed for factual reporting based on the use of other Mixed factual sources, connections to known groups that do not recognize the consensus of science on climate change, and those that promote propaganda.

 Factual Reporting: MIXED

 Launched in 1996, Kansas Policy Institute or KPI, is a Wichita, Kansas based think tank, focusing on state and local policy issues in Kansas, and describing itself as advocates for free-market solutions.
 The Chairman and co-founder of the Kansas Policy Institute is George Pearson.
 He is also a member of the Board of Directors of Atlas Network and he also served as a director for the Libertarian Cato Institute and the Institute for Humane Studies, among many other organizations.
 George Pearson according to a Politico article is a former member of the John Birch Society in Wichita, which has been described as a radical right organization that promotes conspiracies.
 In this article, sourcing a book written by Clayton A. Coppin, who is a researcher from George Mason University, summarizes Pearson’s arguments “It would be necessary to use ambiguous and misleading names, obscure the true agenda, and conceal the means of control.
 This is the method that Charles Koch would soon practice in his charitable giving, and later in his political actions.”